Generative Social Choice: Introduction

 \section{Introduction}

-Social choice theory is the field of mathematics, economics, and political science that studies the aggregation of individual preferences towards collective decisions.
-The typical social choice setting involves a \emph{small, predetermined set of alternatives} (such as candidates in an election) and a set of participants who specify their preferences regarding these alternatives, often in the form of rankings.
+Voting is a key way in which groups\emdash{}be they national electorates, members of a legislature, or members of a board\emdash{}make common decisions.
+The theoretical foundation of voting is provided by the field of \emph{social choice theory}, which studies mathematical guarantees in the context of how different voting rules aggregate individual preferences into a collective decision.
+The typical social choice setting involves a \emph{small, predetermined set of alternatives} (e.g., the candidates in an election), over which voters specify their preferences and from which the voting rule selects an outcome.

-When democratic input is sought for more nuanced decisions, however, the process may not fit into this neat template.
-Citizens' assemblies, for example, provide policy recommendations to governments on complex issues, such as climate change and constitutional reform~\citep{FGGH+21}.
-In response to the rapid progress of generative AI in recent years, a number of companies, for instance Meta~\citep{Clegg23} and Open\-AI~\citep{ZDAE+23}, are experimenting with democratic processes for AI value alignment, with open-ended questions such as ``how far [\dots] personalization of AI assistants like ChatGPT to align with a user's tastes and preferences should go?''
+Many pressing policy questions, however, are too nuanced to fit this neat template of choosing between a few alternatives.
+The need for open-ended forms of democratic input is demonstrated, for example, by the increased use of \emph{deliberative minipublics}~\citep{OECD20,FGGH+21}, which provide policy recommendations to governments on complex issues such as climate change~\citep{WCS22} and electoral reform~\citep{Fournier11}.
+Similarly nuanced questions arise around the alignment of artificial intelligence~(AI) with societal interests; in this context, Meta~\citep{Clegg23} and Open\-AI~\citep{EL24} have been experimenting with democratic processes that seek public input to open-ended questions such as ``how far [\dots] personalization of AI assistants like ChatGPT to align with a user's tastes and preferences should go?''~\citep{ZDAE+23}.
+Though deliberation can address such open-ended questions, it lacks two key strengths of voting: scalability~\cite[e.g.,][]{Goodin00} and guarantees on its outcomes.

-These developments motivate us to introduce a new paradigm for the design of democratic processes: \emph{generative social choice}.
-It fuses the rigor of social choice theory with the flexibility and power of generative AI, in particular large language models (LLMs), to facilitate collective decisions on complex issues in a principled way.
+To address these shortcomings, we introduce a new paradigm for the design of democratic processes: \emph{generative social choice}.
+It fuses the rigor of social choice theory with the flexibility and power of generative AI, in particular large language models (LLMs), to reach collective answers to open-ended questions in a scalable and principled way.